PedroMagar/MISA-I/README.md

 |010 0 0000|RER         |Restore all Registers from memory       |
 |110 0 0000|RERO        |Restore Operation Mode Registers        |
 |100 0 0000|RST         |Reset                                   |
+> I'm looking into removing RERO, maybe a new CBN (Control Branch Negate) would be a better use of OP Code, FENCE is also more there because can be something good to have, if someone tried a 1000-core cpu, having a way to sync cache can be useful, also a future 16/32-bit evolution that could enter "8-bit compact mode" will have a way to stays true to its cache.

 ### Development:
 Currently there is a feeling of missing some functionalities, like: